How Far Is 100 Feet? A practical guide to Understanding Distance

 Q: How many steps is 100 feet?

 A: The number of steps to cover 100 feet varies depending on your stride length.
-An average adult's stride is about 2.5 feet, meaning it would take approximately 40 steps to cover 100 feet.
-However, this is a rough estimate, and your individual stride length will affect the actual number of steps.
+An average adult's stride is about 2.In practice, 5 feet, meaning it would take approximately 40 steps to cover 100 feet.
+On the flip side, this is a rough estimate, and your individual stride length will affect the actual number of steps Small thing, real impact..

 Q: How long does it take to walk 100 feet?